 Subject-specific training focuses on the marking process, the online marking platform (OLMP) and how to use the external assessment marking guide (EAMG).
 Markers will have the opportunity to practise marking and receive feedback and assistance.

 Subject-specific marker training will be held after external assessment is completed for each subject and script selection has taken place.
-The 2024 external assessment timetable is located on the QCAA website and will be released in Term 2.
+The 2026 external assessment timetable is located on the QCAA website.
+The 2026 timetable is now available.

-The final dates for marking, including subject-specific training details, will be made available to appointees in Term 2.
+The final dates for marking, including subject-specific training details, will be made available to appointees during Term 3.

 Marking operation